bablokb/nerd-alarmclock/README.md

 Besides fixing some minor bugs, this version adds the following features:

+  - add support for internet-radio
+    - two encoder-knobs (KY040) for on/off and volume and for switching between channels and channel-lists
   - add support for snoozing alarms
   - added a set of overlay-functions initiated by a long press of button-2:
     - restart the clock